 Errors and omissions claims, lawsuits, and other proceedings arising in the ordinary course of business are covered in part by professional indemnity or other appropriate insurance.
 The terms of this insurance vary by policy year.
 Regarding self-insured risks, the Company has established provisions which are believed to be adequate in light of current information and legal advice, or, in certain cases, where a range of loss exists, the Company accrues the minimum amount in the range if no amount within the range is a better estimate than any other amount.
 The Company adjusts such provisions from time to time according to developments.
-See Note 16 to these Consolidated Financial Statements for the amounts accrued at December 31, 2023 and 2022 in the consolidated balance sheet.
+See Note 16 - Supplementary Information for Certain Balance Sheet Accounts for the amounts accrued at December 31, 2023 and 2022 in the consolidated balance sheets.